Itsmayank10/Itsmayank10/README.md

-<h1 align="center">Hi 👋, I'm Software Quality Assurance Engineer at Click Labs</h1>
+<h1 align="center">Hi 👋, I'm Software Engineer In Test</h1>
-<h3 align="center">Quality Assurance Engineer with excellent bug finding skills in a software or product and ability to perform well in a team.
-Passionate about coding and always keen to learn the new things.</h3>
+<h3 align="center">Software Development Engineer In Test with excellent bug finding skills in a software or product and ability to perform well in a team.
+Passionate about coding and always keen to learn the new things.
+Thorough quality assurance professional highly skilled in manual and automated application testing.
+Partners successfully with project management and development team members to put out high-quality software for customers.
+Decisive in identifying problems at any stage of production.</h3>

-- 🔭 I’m currently working on [Tookan Product](https://jungleworks.com/tookan/)
+- 🔭 I’m currently working at [CoinDCX](https://coindcx.com/) as a Senior SDET

-- 🌱 I’m currently learning **RestAssured, Devops**
+- 🌱 I’m currently learning **AWS,Docker,Appium**

-- 📫 How to reach me **itsmayank10@gmail.com**
+- 📫 How to reach me through Email **itsmayank10@gmail.com**

+- 📫 How to reach me through Mobile **+917000218285**

-- 📄 Checkout my <a href="https://github.com/Itsmayank10/Itsmayank10/blob/main/Mayank's%20Resume-1.pdf">Resume</a>
+- 📄 Know about my experiences please have a look my [Resume](https://drive.google.com/file/d/1MxHixK9nbZ-DXMddGcB_tTnyOauf1ewV/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">